Table of contents.

 the game selected, the

-spectators column will show no or a button to select either no or yes.
+spectators column will show no or a button to select either yes or no.

 The host of the room is always displayed to the far left of the scene.
 The host is npc_tina shown in the image above.
-Every game tina completes or abandons will either be a win, lose or draw added to the total game played statistics.
+Every game tina completes or abandons will either be a win, loss or draw added to that player's game statistics.

 Only the host can invite users to the waiting room.
 In the image above, npc_ben is at the lobby and his statistics shown are as follows...